Red Light Therapy for Ligaments: A Guide to Healing and Recovery

 Understanding Ligament Injuries: Causes and Recovery Process

-The most common ligament injury is a sprain.
-It occurs due to overuse or overstretching of a ligament during exercise.
-Because ligaments stabilize joints, an injury can greatly impair movement and lead to pain, swelling, and instability in the affected joint.
+Ligaments are fibrous connective tissue comprised of elastin and collagen fibers that give them strength and stability.
+The most common ligament injury is a sprain, which occurs due to overuse or overstretching.
+Because ligaments stabilize joints, an injury can greatly impair movement and lead to pain, swelling, and instability.
+Sports activities, accidents, and repetitive strain are common reasons for ligament injuries, such as an ACL tear or sprained ankle.

 Challenges with Traditional Ligament Treatments